|

 Prerequisite- Corequisite Prerequisites: ASA 110 Introduction to Chemical Dependency Studies, ASA 210 Chemical Dependency Counseling I (REQUIRED UNLESS WAIVED BY INSTRUCTOR)

-Credits: 4 Hours 2 Class Hours, 16-20 Internship Hours Course Profile Learning Outcomes of the Course:
+Credits: 4 Hours 2 Lecture Hours, 16-20 Internship Hours Course Profile Learning Outcomes of the Course:

 Upon successful completion of this course the student will be able to: